9 Best Welding Pants with FR Durability & Comfort

 Ariat treats this heavy 13-ounce 100% cotton denim with a pre-wash and a light fabric sanding.
 This creates a soft feel to these loose-fit FR jeans.
 No break in required, so you can expect to be comfortable in these pants right out of the package.

 With a choice of three shades of blue, these are good-looking pants for welding.
-With the fabric treatment and the contrast stitching on the rear pockets, it’s a casual look that you won’t mind wearing away from work.
+With a softer finish and contrast stitching on the rear pockets, it’s a casual look that you won’t mind wearing away from work.

 - No-rub comfort inseams